 Q: What is the real difference between Democrats and Republicans?

-Ray Harvey: There is no real difference; the difference is purely superficial.
+Ray Harvey: There is no real difference: the difference is purely superficial.
 Death by taxation, or death by so-called tradition; death by property expropriation, or death by middleclass morality.
-Both are anti-freedom.
+Take your pick.

 Q: I see —

-Ray Harvey: But I’d like to say a little more about that: if you’re going to call yourself liberal, or if your going to call yourself conservative, fine.
+Ray Harvey: But I’d like to say a little more about that, if I may: if you’re going to call yourself liberal, or if your going to call yourself conservative, fine.
 At the very least, though, have the decency to refrain from calling yourself a proponent of freedom.
 Freedom is one thing and one thing only.

 Q: What exactly do you mean?